 We loved the inclusion of narrative essays that explain the cognitive process and how to keep it active in your later years.
 This is essential reading for both you and your loved ones as it helps foster an understanding of what you need to do to keep their memory and their minds active.
 These were especially useful as they provided an understanding as to how the fitness of both sides of the brain was useful.

 We did notice there was no real indication of what part of your brain the puzzles were intending to activate.
 For the most part, it wasn’t too difficult to code-switch as needed, but it would have been beneficial to have a helpful indicator.
 This was a fantastic puzzle book that helps keep your loved one’s minds active as they age.

 This is easily one of the largest books on our list as it hosts 365 memory riddles.
-This book is better suited for someone who works well in solving tricky wording and interesting word puzzles.
+Trivia for Seniors is better suited for someone who works well in solving tricky wording and interesting word puzzles.
 It’s more of a trivia book than a puzzle book, but it works well to keep senior minds active and focused as they age.
 It comes in the form of a paperback or a kindle and is great for on the go learning and cognitive exercise for your elderly loved ones.

 To start, the title is a little bit misleading.
 Most of this book is simply trivia knowledge and questions with rather straight forward answers.
 When we picked this book up, we were expecting more of a riddle and a word playbook, but only found 365 different questions.
 That being said, trivia is a fantastic way to help improve your senior’s memory as it helps bring up past information they might have and stimulates cognitive growth.